Committee

 Michaela Blott has over 25 years of leading edge computer architecture and advanced FPGA and board design, in research institutions (ETH Zurich and Bell Labs) and development organizations.

-She is heavily involved with the international research community, serving as the technical co-chair of FPL’2018, workshop organizer (H2RC) since 5 years, industry advisor on numerous EU projects, and member of numerous technical program committees (FPL, ISFPGA, DATE, etc.)
+She is heavily involved with the international research community, serving as the technical co-chair of FPL’2018, workshop organizer (H2RC) since five years, industry advisor on numerous EU projects, and member of numerous technical program committees (FPL, ISFPGA, DATE, etc.)

 Boris Grot is a Professor in the School of Informatics at the University of Edinburgh, where he leads the EASE Lab.